 A good place to start is always in your insights and analytics.
 Take a look at your audience stats.
 When are they online?
 What day, time, and platform do they hand out?
 Delve deeper, when do they engage with your posts?

-It’s all good and well posting to Facebook at 8 pm every day because that’s when most people are online, but you might miss that all your comments happen in the window of 12-1 pm when Sandra and her friends are chomping on their ham sandwich at their desk.
+It’s all good and well posting on social media like Facebook at 8 pm every day because that’s when most people are online, but you might miss that all your comments happen in the window of 12-1 pm when Sandra and her friends are chomping on their ham sandwich at their desk.